 In addition to these resources, the in-class quiz and the final examination are designed to provide you with the opportunity to demonstrate what you know, not to torment you about what you do not know.
 The in-class quiz will take place about halfway through the semester, while the exam will occur after the last day of class.
 Both will emphasize critical thinking and analysis, not rote learning.
-Thus, like the previous examinations on reserve at PCL, they will consist of two major parts: calculations and concepts.
+Thus, like the previous examinations and quizzes on the course Web site, they will consist of two major parts: calculations and concepts.